 Automating tedium with the ServiceNow API

-I should have named this blog Enterprise Garbage or something like that.
+I should have named this blog Enterprise .
 But big companies are going to use ServiceNow whether or not HR likes handling onboarding tickets in the side-project you wrote in beautiful, idiomatic Go.
 But that doesn't mean that you personally need to log in every time a ticket comes your way.

 So, say you want to automate whatever happens if someone files a ServiceNow ticket to, say, get access to your pristine Database - surely there's an API to facilitate that?
 Yes, there is.
 The API doesn't seem to be super well-documented, or if it is, that documentation is buried under layers of other ServiceNow jargon.